 As a mechanism to collect on support arrears, a party may request that the other party’s wages or salary be garnished, whereby the paying party’s employer will directly pay the other party.

-How to Collect child support arrears
+How to Collect Arrears

-Collecting child support can be very hard, especially when the person that owes child support is avoiding paying to the extent they possibly can.
+Collecting arrears can be very hard, especially when the person that owes is avoiding paying to the extent they possibly can.
 We often employ various measures to seek collection, including issuing writs of execution and levying bank or investment accounts, filing various motions such as a motion for contempt, and using the court system to apply pressure to the obligor.
 Sometimes, we represent clients without the client having to pay our fees up front, and we only receive payment if we collect.
 For our child support arrears collection guide, click here.

 Collecting child support from a non-paying parent can be a difficult task.
 The attorneys at Wilkinson & Finkbeiner, LLP can assist you in such a matter and help you achieve the financial support that is lawfully owed to you and your children.
-Please call our office at (619) 284-4113 to schedule your free consultation with our experienced child support attorneys.
+Please call our office at (619) 284-4113 to schedule your consultation with our experienced child support attorneys.